-The goal of our public-private partnerships is to bring State Department resources together with non and for-profit organizations in order to combine our networks, expertise, and resources to better serve citizens around the world.
+The goal of our public-private partnerships unit is to harness the power of State Department resources together with non- and for-profit organizations in order to combine networks, expertise, and resources to better serve citizens around the world.

-The State Department seeks private sector involvement on a wide variety of projects that benefit communities in 165 countries around the world.
+The State Department partners with the private sector on projects that address key policy goals.
+Partnerships aim to provide opportunities for emerging leaders and benefit their communities in countries around the world.

 English Language Teaching Worldwide Partnerships

 The English Education Alliance (E2A) connects resources from public, private, non-profit, and academic member organizations to meet English language teaching and learning needs and opportunities worldwide.
 E2A was founded by the U.S. Department of State and TESOL International Association in 2012 and the four key areas of focus are: